 Zurich – 1 Day

-Though it does not look spectacular, this street beats 5th Avenue when it comes to rent prices.
+ℹ️ Explore the Bahnhofstrasse (the most expensive street in the world).
+Though it does not look spectacular, this street beats 5th Avenue when it comes to rental prices.
 And since its convenient location is close to Lake Zurich and the Old Town, you should not skip it when visiting Switzerland.

-Personally, I think that there is no better way to end a day in Zurich than at Lake Zurich.
+ℹ️ Personally, I think that there is no better way to end a day in Zurich than at Lake Zurich.
 Especially on a summer day, when the street musicians are playing lovely music, and people just gather around the lake – Zurich gives you the best summer feeling!

-The atmosphere is way more relaxed than in other parts of Switzerland, it feels people are open-minded here, and you´ll see locals and tourists alike enjoying the natural beauty that surrounds Zurich.
+The atmosphere is way more relaxed than in other parts of Switzerland, it feels like people are open-minded here, and you´ll see locals and tourists alike enjoying the natural beauty that surrounds Zurich.

 ➡️ I could name many more things to do in Zurich (click here for more top things to do in Zurich), but I will leave it here.